jhpyle/mTCP/README.md

     compile_options += -i=$(tcp_h_dir) -i=$(common_h_dir)

 In its place, I used the `INCLUDE` environment variable to let the compiler know where the `.h` files are.
+I also had to abbreviate `TELNET.CFG` to `T.CFG` to squeeze some additional characters in.

 Then I was able to compile Telnet by running `wmake` from the `~/dos/MTCP/APPS/TELNET` directory.

-I created a batch file called MAKE.BAT to recompile the parts I was editing:
+I created a batch file called MAKE.BAT to recompile only the parts I was editing:

     del telnet.exe
     del telnet.obj
+    del telnetsc.obj
+    del telnetsx.obj
     del telnet.map
-    del mouse.obj
+    del misc.obj
     wmake telnet.exe

 This is much faster than waiting for a full `wmake` to complete.
+(It's probably possible to do this with the Makefile itself, but I forgot exactly how make works.)
+For a final build you should run `wmake` and then `wmake patch`.

 [ansi.src]: https://github.com/jhpyle/mTCP/blob/master/ansi.src
 [MAKEFILE]: https://github.com/jhpyle/mTCP/blob/master/MTCP/APPS/TELNET/MAKEFILE